qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - "There is \[a secret evil group\] that controls everything.
 You don't see evidence of its existence because it's so powerful that it hides all evidences."
 - "The AI doesn't work on your task just because you prompted it wrongly." (without telling how to "prompt correctly".)
-- "You propose \[an idea\] because you get a sense of moral superiority from that."
+- "You defend yourself so hard because you know you are guilty." ([Kafka trap](https://debate.fandom.com/wiki/Kafka_Trap))
 - "Absolute free-market capitalism is the only correct path.
-All problems of market is caused by the market being not free enough." (without telling how free is "free enough")
+All problems of market is caused by the market being not free enough." ("free enough" is a very high standard that can never be reached)

 **With confirimation bias, more information increases confidence, but doesn't lead to better understanding**.